Hetpatel17-Venom/Hello-world/README.md

-# I know some basic knowledge regarding the web design.
-Now I want to improve the level with some advanced UI and responsive design.
-I'm excited to start this course and learn new things in upcoming lectures.
+# I have a basic understanding of web design.
+Right now, I target to increase the standard by using responsive design and an innovative user interface.
+I can't wait to begin this course and study what's new in the next lectures.